You’ve bought your paint, drop cloths are in place, roller and brush are ready to go, but you’ve got one big problem…

 I’ve started using Better Life Natural Cleaner.
 It’s safe for kids and pets, which I like in our house.

 Note: Make sure to clean off the trim behind the toilet during this process as well or your tape will not stick to it.
+All trim in your house gets dirty, and if it isn’t perfectly clean your tape won’t stick to it perfectly.

 Prep Off The Toilet & Trim